precimed/mixer/README.md

   * We note that for case/control ``munge_sumstats.py`` generate sample size as a sum ``n = ncase + ncontrol``.
 We recommend to use ``neff = 4 / (1/ncase + 1/ncontrol)`` to account for imbalanced classes.
 Additionaly, we recommend to keep summary statistics for the entire set of SNPs available in GWAS, without filtering by HapMap3 SNPs).
 HapMap3 constraint can be applied later during fit procedure.

 * Reference panel (alternatively, download [this](https://1drv.ms/u/s!Ai1YZmdFa9ati40Inztrv_4erqcdWw?e=ixWDUe) or take it from NIRD (``/projects/NS9114K/MMIL/SUMSTAT/LDSR/1000G_EUR_Phase3_plink``).
 NB!
 Download size is ``24 GB``.
-   * Run ``python mixer.py ld`` to convert plink output into a binary format.
+   * Run ``python mixer.py ld`` to calculate linkage disequilibrium information in a genotype reference panel.
 The following command must be run once for each chromosome.
     ```
     python3 <MIXER_ROOT>/precimed/mixer.py ld \
        --lib <MIXER_ROOT>/src/build/lib/libbgmg.so